bartkemps/tring/README.md

 - Standard arithmetic and comparison operators.

 **Methods:**

+- `static Int3T Parse(ReadOnlySpan<char> s)` - Parses a span of characters into an Int3T value.
+- `static Int3T Parse(ReadOnlySpan<char> s, ITernaryFormat? format)` - Parses a span of characters using the specified format.
+- `static Int3T Parse(ReadOnlySpan<char> s, TritParseOptions options)` - Parses a span of characters using the specified options.
+- `static Int3T Parse(ReadOnlySpan<char> s, ITernaryFormat? format, TritParseOptions options)` - Parses using format and options.
 - `override string ToString()` - Returns a string representation of the value.
 - `string ToString(string? format)` - Returns a string representation using the specified format string.
 - `string ToString(IFormatProvider? provider)` - Returns a string representation using the specified format provider.